themarcusaurelius/trailToad/README.md

-## Deploying your first Fullstack e-commerce site with BigCommerce.
+## Deploying Your First Fullstack E-Commerce Site With BigCommerce.

 By: [Mark Mayfield](https://marksreactportfolio.herokuapp.com/)